150 South Fifth Street

-In terms of his service to the community, Tom was recognized in 2009 as the recipient of our firm’s Pro Bono Award for Outstanding Legal Service in the Public Interest, arising out of his work with the University of Minnesota Guantanamo Defense Project.
-He serves on the Board of Directors of The Givens Foundation for African American Literature, and also on the Board of Trustees of the Landmark Center in Saint Paul which is one of Minnesota’s most significant historic buildings and the location for many years of Minnesota’s U.S. District Court.
+In terms of his service to the community, Tom was recognized in 2009 as the recipient of our law firm’s Pro Bono Award for Outstanding Legal Service in the Public Interest, arising out of his work with the University of Minnesota Guantanamo Defense Project.
+He serves on the Board of Directors of The Givens Foundation for African American Literature, and also on the Board of Trustees of the Landmark Center in Saint Paul, which is one of Minnesota’s most significant historic buildings and the location for many years of Minnesota’s U.S. District Court.
 He serves on the Board of Trustees of the American Swedish Institute, and was recently selected as Board Vice-Chair and he serves as a commissioner on the City of Bloomington Charter Commission.
-He is our law firm’s representative for Twin Cities/Diversity in Practice, and serves on the Board of Directors of that unique consortium of law firms and corporations; and he is the co-chair of our firm’s Diversity Initiative.
+He is one of our law firm’s representative for Twin Cities/Diversity in Practice; and he is the co-chair of our firm’s Diversity Initiative.
 Incidentally, and much to our pride, our firm received the 2012 annual Hennepin County Bar Association Diversity Award, recognizing our efforts and accomplishments along these lines.
 Tom is also an active member of the Federal Bar Association’s diversity-related committees, including nationally (chaired by United States District Judge Donovan Frank) and the Minnesota Chapter, and he also serves on the Minnesota State Bar Association and the Hennepin County Bar Association Diversity Committees.

 Prior to practicing law, Tom was a founder, teacher and administrator of an innovative public high school in New Haven called High School in the Community—a school still working creatively to educate the students of New Haven.
 During that time, he also served on the faculty and advisory board of the Cloverdale Project, a residential summer educational program for high school students in the foothills of the Nevada desert.
 After law school, he clerked for two terms (1977 and 1978) for Judge Thomas J. Meskill of the U.S. Court of Appeals for the Second Circuit, sitting in New York City.
 [See 588 F.3d].
 Tom began his legal career with the Connecticut law firm of Tyler Cooper, and returned to Minnesota in 1983.